When you buy with our links, we may earn a commission. See how we work with brands

 Purple Restore PremierMinimal1.82″

-The level of sinkage for each mattress is documented in the images and table below.
+The level of sinkage for each mattress is documented in the images below.

 Purple Restore Plus